tedneward/ProfBlog/content/patterns/structural/Interceptor/index.md

 ## Context

-*The additional behavior is common.*
+* *The additional behavior is common.* If it's common enough to merit consideration under the DRY principle, then it's common enough to want to capture in some kind of reusable form.
+One-off behavior is better written inside the component itself.

-*The behavior is not specific to a particular domain family.*
+* *The behavior is not specific to a particular domain family.*

-*
+* *A framework should allow integration of additional services without requiring modifications to its core architecture.*

+* *The integration of application-specific services into a framework should not affect existing framework components, nor should it require changes to the design or implementation of existing applications that use the framework.*

+* *Applications using a framework may need to monitor and control its behavior.*

 ## Solution

 Allow clients to extend a framework/library/container transparently by registering 'out-of-band' services or behavior via predefined "hook points", then let the framework/library/container trigger these services automatically when certain events occur.

-In detail: for a designated set of events processed by a framework,
+In detail: for a designated set of events processed by a framework, specify and expose an interceptor callback interface.
+This callback interface can be either a traditional O-O interface (so that interest parties can use inheritance to gain type-safety and -compatibility) or it can be a named first-class function reference.
+Applications can derive concrete interceptors from this interface, or provide [Strategy](../../behavioral/Strategy/)-based/first-class-function objects, to implement out-of-band services that process occurrences of these events in an application-specific manner.
+Provide a dispatcher for each interceptor that allows applications to register their concrete interceptors with the framework.
+When the designated events occur, the framework notifies the appropriate dispatchers to invoke the callbacks of the registered concrete interceptors.

-Create a block of code that can be "hooked" into place where the original component's method is expected, such that callers to the original component's method are now invoking the Interceptor.
+Then, to create an interceptor, create a block of code that can be "hooked" into place (sometimes silently, replacing the original component's method, such that callers to the original component's method are now invoking the Interceptor).
 The Interceptor can (and should) have access to the parameters passed in to the method call, but generally also pass those parameters (possibly modified) on to the original component's method for processing, and take the return value from that processing and hand it back (possibly modified) to the original caller.

-Note that this allows for Interceptors to "stack", one after the other, each providing some specific behavior to a variety of different components that otherwise have nothing to do with each other.

 ## Implementations